How should I search for an author’s name in the Access Structures service?

-The new version of Access Structure allows you to search for authors in the CSD and below are some guidelines to help you find the structures associated with a given author name.
+The new version of Access Structure allows you to search for authors in the Cambridge Structural Database (CSD) and the Inorganic Crystal Structure Database (ICSD) and below are some guidelines to help you find the structures associated with a given author name.

 Author names given in new CSD entries should match how the author name is formatted in any associated scientific article.
 However, historically, in the CSD first (or given) names were contracted into initials.
 The new author search takes this into consideration and so if you search for a contracted name it will also find entries in which the author name is given in full.